 Here's a look at the best inflatable hot tub options as well as shopping tips on what to consider before you make your purchase.

 We’ve looked high and low for the best inflatable hot tubs you can buy today, and a consistent favorite among reviewers and consumers alike is the Coleman SaluSpa.
 True, the Coleman brand is usually associated with activities that burn a few calories, but as it turns out, the company also makes a killer hot tub.
 It has 114 bubble jets to soothe what aches, and the cushioned floor is more than comfortable for you and a few friends.
 The multi-function pump keeps things simple, and we like how the Power Saving Timer lets you heat things up in advance.
 The PVC construction is darn durable, too.

-One thing to note: Because things are heating up, so to speak, many of the most popular models are temporarily unavailable at Amazon and Walmart, so if there’s one you like, you should check back frequently to see if it’s in stock.
+Though some supplies have returned to stores, many of the most popular models remain temporarily unavailable at many major retailers, so if there’s one you like, you should check back frequently to see if it’s in stock.
 On the flip side, the end of summer has meant sales on some models —including pricier options — as retailers look to clear out stock.